YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 * P[ROCESSES] : Displays all processes active during the period specified implicitly or explicitly by the JOURNAL command time qualifiers.

 * S[TATISTICS]: Displays a count of all journal record types processed during the period specified implicitly or explicitly by the JOURNAL command time qualifiers.
-The following is an example of SHOW=STATISTICS output:
+The following is an example of :code:`-show=statistics` output:

   .. code-block:: bash